FlintHill/SUAS-Competition/sda_viewer/readme.md

 }
 ```

-**Note:** This example response is also available in the same directory as this readme, labeled `data.json`.
-The JSON data has been reorganized here for logical ordering and brevity.
+**Note:** This example response is also available in the same directory as this readme, labeled `data_example.json`.

+**2nd Note:** The JSON data has been reorganized here for logical ordering and brevity.

-The information, mych like the example response above, is retrieved after a dummy message is sent to the websocket, where the websocket then returns the information immediately afterwards.
+The information, much like the example response above, is retrieved after a dummy message is sent off.
+In our case, we just send a String, `update`.
+This message is intended to provoke a response from the websocket.
+Where the websocket then returns the information immediately afterwards.

 The following information is **required** for the viewer to operate: